TheRealSkeledan/SSBWFriends/README.md

 * Speed increase

 ## Information
+* Entire game was created by Skeledan
-The game is coded in Java and JSwing
+* The game is coded in Java and JSwing
-Art was made in Magma Studio
+* Art was made in Magma Studio
-"Animation" was made in Krita
+* "Animation" was made in Krita
-Music was made in FL Studio
+* Music was made in FL Studio